parity-js/shell/README.md

 # Parity UI

+## ⚠ Parity Technologies is looking for a new maintainer for this repo.
+If you are interested, please get in touch at admin@parity.io.

-## This project is not actively maintained by Parity Technologies anymore.
-It is currently only compatible with Parity Ethereum <v2.0.
-This is a community maintained project.
+## ⚠ Parity UI is currently only compatible with Parity Ethereum <v2.0.
 Read about [possible alternatives here](#parity-ui-alternatives).

 ### [Download the latest release](https://github.com/parity-js/shell/releases/latest)